SOLDSold On: 5/14/2018 for $136,000This Property is No Longer Available

 While retaining much of the flavor of its recent rural past, Anderson is today one of Greater Cincinnati’s fastest growing areas.
 The township offers excellent housing opportunities and value.
 New homes can be found in a variety of styles, settings, and prices, from the moderately priced to luxury estates.
 Many of the area’s most prestigious builders have been attracted to Anderson Township, recognizing the uniqueness of its numerous attributes.
 Convenient to downtown Cincinnati and the Cincinnati/Northern Kentucky International Airport, Anderson appeals to newcomers and long-time residents alike, not only for its location but its many shopping facilities, and above all, the variety and quality of its neighborhoods.
 For these and many other reasons, Anderson Township’s popularity and vitality appear assured far into the future.

-Anderson Mercy is located in the heart of the area on Five Mile Road.
+Mercy Health - Anderson Hospital is located in the heart of the area on Five Mile Road.
 The 96-bed acute care unit serves the community with 24-hour Emergency Service, extensive outpatient services, Diagnostic and Rehabilitative Treatments and a variety of surgical and medical procedures.
+The Five Mile and Beechmont Avenue area also has offices for general and specialty doctors including facilities for The Christ Hospital and TriHealth.
 Children’s Hospital Anderson is located in the township.
-Christ Hospital Outpatient Center is located on Beechmont Avenue.
 There are several other fine Cincinnati hospitals within a 25-minute drive.
+Anderson residents are serviced by their own paramedic and emergency professionals.

 Search By Circle